 Number of cell phone subscribers in Canada

-In 2023, there were over 34.6 million mobile subscribers in Canada, according to Statista.
-Data from November 2020 shows that there were 92.53 mobile subscriptions per 100 inhabitants in Canada.
+In 2025, there were about 37.7 million mobile subscribers in Canada.
+Data from earlier years shows there were 37.0 million mobile subscriptions in 2023, and subscriptions have continued to grow to exceed 104 subscriptions per 100 inhabitants in 2025.

-Latest statistics show that 86.1% of households in Canada have at least one smartphone and only 71.9% of households still have a landline service.
-The residents of Alberta are most likely to have a smartphone at 93.4% and the ownership is the lowest in Quebec, with 79% of households having at least one smartphone.
+Latest statistics show that over 95 % of households in Canada have at least one smartphone and a growing share of households no longer have a landline service.
+Only around 60 % of households still have a landline.
+Residents of Alberta are most likely to have a smartphone at around 93 %, and the ownership is lowest in Quebec, with about 79 % of households having at least one smartphone.

-Canadians living in New Brunswick are the most likely to still have a landline with 84.1% having one, while Albertans have been the fastest to get rid of landlines with only 65.2% of households still subscribing to one.
+Canadians living in New Brunswick are among the most likely to still have a landline, while Albertans have been among the fastest to discontinue landlines.

 Mobile internet use in Canada

 Trends show that Canadians are increasingly moving away from desktop usage and turning into mobile internet users.
-The mobile internet user penetration in Canada is 79% and it is expected to grow to 86.1% by 2025.
-The share of internet traffic from mobile devices has grown by 47%.
+The mobile internet user penetration in Canada is approximately 95 % in 2025 and it is expected to maintain high levels through 2026.
+The share of internet traffic from mobile devices has grown significantly, with mobile connections now dominating device access patterns.

 Data usage in Canada